 Pay Per Click (Adwords)

 The first step is to be very clear about your offer.
 If you cannot define what you offer and why a prospect should buy from you in just a few lines of text we suggest you do not waste your money.
-Adwords is not suited to general and wooly offers it has to be specific.
+Adwords is not suited to general offers, it has to be specific.

 Next define the keywords or phrases a prospect could use to search for your product or service.
 Type those phrases into the Google search bar and take a look at the paid advertising at the top and bottom of the page.
 If the competition is mostly larger organisations with strong marketing you will probably find it difficult to compete.